Probate in IdahoAdded by Jason D. Melville in Articles & Blogs, Tax Law on April 7, 2018

 Before delving into the probate process in detail, it is important to note that some assets of a decedent may not be subject to probate.
 Non-probate assets may include assets that pass by a beneficiary designation to a named beneficiary such as with a retirement account, annuity, or life insurance policy.
 Beneficiary-designated assets pass to the named beneficiary and outside of probate unless there is no beneficiary named, whereupon, the decedent’s estate can become the default beneficiary and probate is needed to claim and distribute such estate assets.
-Joint accounts and jointly titled real estate, both with explicitly stated rights of survivorship, will generally skip probate and pass automatically to the surviving joint owner.
+Joint accounts and jointly titled real estate between married persons, both with explicitly stated rights of survivorship, will generally skip probate and pass automatically to the surviving joint owner.
 Bank and investment accounts that name payable, or transferable, on death payees can also skip probate and pass directly to the named payee.
 Finally, assets of a decedent titled in a trust as of his or her death are generally distributed outside of probate and pursuant to the terms of the trust, such as with a revocable living trust which is a common estate planning and probate avoidance tool.
 Please note that even if a decedent’s assets pass outside of probate and directly to heirs, they are, unless a state-specific or federal exemption applies, still subject to pay the decedent’s proper debts.

 If a survivor determines that a probate is necessary due to the need to access and re-title a bank account, real estate or some other asset stuck in the decedent’s name, or to deal with the decedent’s heirs and/or creditors, the survivor will usually contact legal counsel to assist.
 The first legal document the survivor should review is the decedent’s Will.
-The Will often directs who is to be in charge of the decedent’s probate estate and this person is called the executor or personal representative.
+The Will usually directs who is to be in charge of the decedent’s probate estate and this person is called the executor or personal representative.
 The named executor has priority to serve in that capacity and he or she is charged with opening any probate.
 Please note that the naming of an executor in a Will, alone, does not empower the executor to do anything.
 Until a probate is opened with the probate court, the named executor lacks the legal authority to act and must wait for the probate court’s order authorizing the executor before proceeding to do the executor’s job.
 In the absence of a Will, state law provides a list of persons who have priority to serve as executor of the decedent’s estate.

 In a typical probate (called an informal or formal probate depending upon how much court supervision is desired), the named executor contacts an attorney to assist with preparing and filing the probate paperwork, to provide the executor with legal advice as to how best to manage the probate, and to ultimately close the probate.
 A probate is filed in the county where the decedent resided.
 In Idaho, the fastest an informal or formal probate may be opened and closed is 6 months.
 While the probate is open, there is a 4 month notice and creditor claim period that takes place to flush out any creditors of the decedent.
 During the probate, the executor prepares an inventory and accounting of the decedent’s assets, assesses and pays just creditor claims, and liquidates and/or re-titles assets in preparation of closing the probate estate.
 Once all valid creditor claims are resolved and final tax returns filed and taxes paid, the estate can be closed and the estate assets distributed to the heirs.
 Legal counsel helps throughout the probate process.